omonville

 1946 Errol Ivor White (1901 - 1985) discovers a fossil of Jamoytius kerwoodi, probably the most primitive known chordate from the Silurian of Lanarkshire (Scotland).

-1946 André Boivin (Auxerre, France, 1895 - Strasbourg, 1949) and Roger Vendrely (?-?) report transformation with "highly polymerised" DNA involving the capsular polysaccharide of a strain of E. coli.
-With Jacques Benoît, professor at the Collège de France, Colette and Roger Vendrely later participated into an infamous experiment that suggested that ducks could be directly transformed by DNA as bacteria had been in Avery's and colleagues experiment.
+1946 André Boivin (Auxerre, France, 1895 - Strasbourg, 1949) and Roger Vendrely (? - ?) report transformation with "highly polymerised" DNA using the capsular polysaccharide of a strain of E. coli.
+In 1957, with Jacques Benoît, professor at the Collège de France, Colette and Roger Vendrely later participated in an infamous experiment suggesting that ducks could be transformed directly by DNA, as had been done with bacteria in the experiment by Avery and colleagues.

 1946 André Michel Lwoff (Ainay-le-Château, France, 1902 - Paris, 1994) studies spontaneous "hereditary" changes in bacteria suggesting that their behaviour depends on the medium, in Some problems connected with spontaneous biochemical mutations in bacteria, Cold Spring Harbor Symp., 11: 139-155.

 1946 Jacques Oudin (Dreux, 1908 - Paris, 1985) describes for the first time an immunochemical method for the identification of antigens in solid plates: "Méthode d'analyse immunochimique par précipitation spécifique en milieu gélifié" CR Acad Sci 222:115-116.
-This method was later on refined by Örjan Ouchterlony (Gothenburg, Sweden, 1914 – 2004) and while it should be named after Oudin who invented it, it is often named after the latter only.
+This method was refined in 1949 by Örjan Ouchterlony (Gothenburg, Sweden, 1914 – 2004), and while it should be named after Oudin who invented it, it is often named after the latter only.

-1946 von Neumann, Arthur Walter Burks (1915 - 2008) and Herman Goldstine (1914 - 2004) present the Electronic Numerical Integrator and Computer (ENIAC), where they use biological metaphors, defining the concept of a software program, while showing how a computer can execute such a program, stored in a binary-code random-access memory unit, and obeying instructions of a central control unit: Preliminary discussion of the logical design of an electronic computing instrument.
-This ' von Neumann architecture,' drawing its circuit designs using McCulloch-Pitts neural-network notation with its sharp distinction between software and hardware, is the basis for almost all computers today.
-Interestingly the computer metaphore is now back to biology, with cells seen as Turing-von Neumann machines (including the particular property of the ability to construct such machines).
+1946 von Neumann, Arthur Walter Burks (1915 - 2008) and Herman Goldstine (1914 - 2004) present the Electronic Numerical Integrator and Computer (ENIAC), where they use biological metaphors to define the concept of a software program, while showing how a computer can execute such a program, stored in a binary random access memory unit, following instructions from a central control unit: Preliminary discussion of the logical design of an electronic computing instrument.
+This 'von Neumann architecture,' which draws its circuit designs in McCulloch-Pitts neural network notation with its sharp distinction between software and hardware, is the basis for almost all computers today.
+Interestingly the computer metaphor is now back in biology, with cells being seen as Turing / von Neumann machines (including the special property of being able to construct such machines).

-1946-1950 Georges Teissier (1900- 1972) who had been appointed at the head of the station biologique de Roscoff, is the director of the new Centre National de la Recherche Scientifique (CNRS), created by Jean Perrin to develop research in France.
+1946-1950 Georges Teissier (1900- 1972) who had been appointed director of the Station biologique de Roscoff, becomes director of the new Centre National de la Recherche Scientifique (CNRS), created by Jean Perrin to develop research in France.

-1947 Alexander Romanovich Luria (Kazan, Russia, 1902 - 1977) publishes at the Academy of Sciences of USSR his observations on aphasia in soldiers wounded in Stalingrad.
-His work on a very large number of patients provides an enormous amount of data on the relationships between the structure of the brain and human performances.
+1947 Alexander Romanovich Luria (Kazan, Russia, 1902 - 1977) publishes his observations on aphasia in soldiers wounded at Stalingrad at the USSR Academy of Sciences.
+His work on a very large number of patients provides an enormous amount of data on the relationship between the structure of the brain and human performance.

-1947 Bernal, in a lecture on The physical basis of life, revives the old idea of Darwin of the "warm little pond" in which life would have been born, and proposes that the lagoons and pools at the edge of the oceans served to concentrate the chemical building blocks needed to create life.
-He further raises the possibility of these chemicals being further concentrated by being absorbed on particles of clay.
-This idea, at the root of new theories of the origin of life, was later stressed by Sam Granick (1909 - 1977), Hyman Hartman, Graham Cairns-Smith and others to counter the inadequate idea of the "primordial soup", still popular and widely spread today.
+1947 In a lecture on The Physical Basis of Life, Bernal revives the Darwin's old idea of the "warm little pond" in which life would have originated, and proposes that the lagoons and pools at the edge of the oceans served to concentrate the chemical building blocks needed to create life.
+He also raises the possibility that these chemicals were further concentrated by being absorbed by particles of clay.
+This idea, at the root of new theories of the origin of life, was later emphasised by Sam Granick (1909 - 1977), Hyman Hartman (1936 - ), Graham Cairns-Smith (1931 - 2016) and others to counter the inadequate "primordial soup" idea, still popular and widespread today.

 1947 Peter Wilhelm Joseph Holtz (1902 - 1970) discovers that norepinephrine (noradrenaline) just found by von Euler in the sympathetic system is a normal component of the brain (today named a neurotransmitter).